 Abstract:

-Outcrossing pollination manipulations resulted in a 65% increase in seed set when compared to self-pollinated flowers in Penn Sedge (Carex pensylvanica Lam [Cyperaceae]).
 Native plant growers face a host of economic and technical challenges that can limit their ability to produce adequate quantities and diversity of plants, and many ecologically important species are often underrepresented in restoration plantings.
-An example of this is the woodland sedge -- a herbaceous-layer dominant in dry eastern forests -- which is marked by poor seed yield and germination rates, and is, as such, difficult to produce from seed.
+An example of this is the woodland sedge Carex pensylvanica Lam [Cyperaceae] -- a herbaceous-layer dominant in dry eastern forests -- which is marked by poor seed yield and germination rates, and is, as such, difficult to produce from seed.
 It is possible that long-term, self-pollination in many wild populations has resulted in inbreeding depression and reduced seed production and fitness.
 I tested this hypothesis in a greenhouse experiment where I controlled the breeding system of C. pensylvanica through hand-pollination to compare the reproductive output between outcrossed and self-pollinated manipulations.
 Results showed no effect of the breeding system manipulation on seed weight, but seed set in outcrossed plants was significantly higher than seed set in self-pollinated subjects.
-Based on this data, I developed models that predicted outcrossing seed set at 4. seeds/flower while selfing seed set predicted at 2.8 seeds/flower, supporting the hypothesis that long-term selfing is a significant contributor to the low seed production in this species.
+Based on these data, I developed models that predicted outcrossing seed set at 4.7 seeds/flower while selfing seed set predicted at 2.8 seeds/flower, supporting the hypothesis that long-term selfing is a significant contributor to the low seed production in this species.
 This study demonstrates that manipulating the breeding system of C. pensylvanica to achieve increased outcrossing is an effective way to increase seed production which would allow growers to increase the availability of plants for restoration projects.

 Tags: Cyperaceae, Pollination, Breeding System, Mating System Native Plants, Seed Set, Pennsylvania Sedge

+Nomenclature: USDA NRCS (2017)

 Introduction:

-Alterations to the environment as a result of anthropogenic global change have already had pronounced effects on abiotic and biotic ecosystem processes and function (Walther et al 2002, Lewis and Maslin 2015). cological restoration has become an important tool for countering the detrimental effects global change (Young 2000)s the discipline has matured, a specialty niche for plant growers providing native propagules for restoration projects has emerged within the plant nursery industry (Booth and Jones 2001).
-While native plant production has its roots in traditional horticultural knowledge, the goals for restoration plant materials are very different from those destined for traditional horticultural settings.
-As such, native plant production for restoration projects requires a large corpus of supplemental skills and knowledge, and growers must consider novel decision-making factors.
-In addition to considering the economic tradeoffs always involved in plant production, restoration growers must consider ecological tradeoffs as well.
-For example, growers must balance the use of locally adapted genotypes, which would thrive under current environmental conditions, with expanded regional and genetic diversity to allow for evolutionary potential as climate changes (Rice and Emery 2003, Herman et al 2014).
+Over the past several decades, ecological restoration has become an important tool for countering the detrimental effects of anthropogenic environmental degradation and global change (Young 2000).
+As the discipline has matured, a specialty niche for plant growers providing native propagules for restoration projects has emerged within the plant nursery industry (Booth and Jones 2001).
+However, plants appropriate for restoration tend to have more complex life histories and growth requirements than the developed cultivars favored in traditional horticulture, and production is often restricted due to a lack of production knowledge among growers (Peppin and others 2010).
+Because of this, the plant diversity of restoration projects is often constrained by the limited species offerings from native plant growers (Hooper and others 2008).

-Supplying sufficient native plant material for restorations is often hampered by knowledge gaps on both ends of the production line.
-Restoration clients tend to favor iconic and showy native species (Bill Schneider personal communication) and project managers cite limited and inconsistent client demand and interest as major obstacles preventing them from expanding their use of native plants (Hooper et al 2008).
-Additionally, plants appropriate for restoration tend to have more complex life histories and growth requirements than the developed cultivars favored in traditional horticulture, and production is often restricted due to a lack of production knowledge among growers (Peppin 2010).
-For researchers and professionals alike, these challenges present frontiers for plant research and identify gaps in our knowledge that stand as barriers to supplying adequate plant materials for diverse restorations.